JLRiiot/MultimodeLogger/README.md

 # MultimodeLogger

 # IMPORTANT
-In order to be enable to work with a database you must have a MongoDB running in localhost:27017
+- In order to work with a database you must have a MongoDB running in localhost:27017
+- Or you may change the *appsettings.json* file to set your own mongo connection.

 ## Extension
 You can extend from LogRepository in order to enable a different loggin type.